Mindanao: Economy

 Mindanao's economy accounts for 14% of the country's gross domestic product.
 The region grew 4.9% in 2016 against Luzon's 5.5% and Visayas' 9.1%.

 Agriculture, forestry and fishing make up more than 40% of Mindanao's market, being the country's largest supplier of major crops such as pineapples and bananas.

 There is one defined growth corridor in the island, namely Metro Davao.
-Other regional centers are: Cagayan de Oro, General Santos, Zamboanga City, Cotabato City, and Pagadian City.
+Other growth centers are: Cagayan de Oro, General Santos, Zamboanga City, Cotabato City, and Pagadian City.

 Being the top-performing economy in Mindanao, Davao Region has the 5th-biggest economy in the country and the second-fastest-growing economy next to Cordillera Autonomous Region.
 While the region's economy is predominantly agri-based, it is now developing into a center for agro-industrial business, trade and tourism.
 Its competitive advantage is in agri-industry as its products, papayas, mangoes, bananas, pineapples, fresh asparagus, flowers, and fish products are exported internationally.
 The region can be a vital link to markets in other parts of Mindanao, Brunei Darussalam and parts of Malaysia and Indonesia.

 There is also a growing call center sector in the region, mostly centered in Davao City.

 Upcoming developments

 Some 2,130 government-led infrastructure projects worth P547.9 billion have also been lined up for Mindanao until 2022.

 NEDA official said that 68% of that budget will be allotted for the transportation sector, while 16% will go to water resources, and 6% to social infrastructure.

-Of this amount, 18 infrastructure projects have been identified as "flagship projects," five of them have already been approved by President Rodrigo Duterte.
+Of this amount, 18 infrastructure projects have been identified as "flagship projects", five of them have already been approved by President Rodrigo Duterte.

 The projects include the ₱35.26 billion Tagum-Davao-Digos Segment of the Mindanao Railway, the ₱40.57 billion Davao airport, the ₱14.62 billion Laguindingan airport, the ₱4.86 billion Panguil Bay Bridge Project, and the ₱5.44 billion Malitubog-Maridagao Irrigation Project, Phase II.

 Projects in the pipeline are the second and third phases of the Mindanao Railway; the Agus-Pulangi plant rehabilitation; the Davao expressway; the Zamboanga Fish Port Complex rehabilitation; the Balo-i Plains Flood Control Project; Asbang Small Reservoir Irrigation Project; the Ambal Simuay Sub-Basin of the Mindanao River Basin Flood Control and River Protection Project; as well as the Road Network Development Project in Conflict-Affected Areas in Mindanao project.

 Administrative divisions

-The island consists of six administrative regions, 23 provinces, and 30 cities (27 provinces and 33 cities if associated islands are included).
+The island consists of six administrative regions, 23 provinces, and 30 cities (28 provinces and 33 cities if associated islands are included).

+Sulu is not part of any region after the Supreme Court declared its inclusion in Bangsamoro unconsitutional as the majority of its residents voted against it during the 2019 plebiscite.